 A person with dementia should also be able to withdraw from research at any time without having to give reasons for withdrawal, provided that this does not pose a high potential risk to that person (Slaughter et al., 2007).
 It is important to note that the wishes of people with dementia may not always be respected and that the views of carers of people with dementia may not always reflect the views of the people they represent.
-In order to make research involving people with dementia ethical, it is important that researchers explain why the participation of people with dementia in the research is relevant, what risks they may be exposed to during the research and why the purpose of that very research cannot be achieved by excluding people with dementia completely.
-It is always desirable to seek the consent of a guardian, even if a person with dementia has the capacity to give consent.
-It is important to consult the Ethics Committee, even if not required by law, for constructive guidance.
+In order to make research involving people with dementia in the research is relevant, what risks they may be exposed to during the research and why the purpose of that very research cannot be achieved by excluding people with dementia completely.
+It is always desirable to seek the consent of a guardian, even if a person with dementia has the capacity to give constructive guidance.
 It is necessary to keep records of all processes and forms of consent and assent.
 It is also essential to systematically monitor and consider the frequent changes in the law in order to remain compliant (Sherratt et al., 2007).